 How can you best inform your prospective MP?
 What information can you give them?
 Well, this article (and it’s links) might be a useful start for a discussion on what – if they win the election – their party is planning.
 Also useful might be the Disabled People’s Manifesto ‘Reclaiming Our Futures’, which has been drawn up by a consortium of disabled people’s organisations, is still up for consultation and which does include such matters as education and independent living.

 The truth is that disabled people are not very visible in politics, and our issues are not addressed in a way that makes sense to us.
 Maybe this is part of the reason why the ‘austerity’ programme has targeted disabled people – we’re not seen as politically active and we’re therefore vulnerable, ‘easy pickings’ if you like.
 So, here’s a thought – why not go to your MPs / prospective MPs surgery and ask them what their party plans for disabled people if they win the election?
 What it plans to do regarding disability?
 And let us know what they say!

 By Lorraine Gradwell

 British Sign Language

 You might also like

 11SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
-Disabled campaigners have vowed to fight
+A minister has admitted that it

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A major international disability arts and human
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • A leading disabled activist was left

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • Disabled activists have condemned a new report
+6SHARES John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+A leading entertainment group has admitted